kolbycrouch/PortableOS/README.md

 - Distribute an application that can run on virtually all linux machines running today.
 Even non-modern ones.

+# Caveats.

+- Building an application and ALL of it's dependencies is obviously slow.
+- Pkgsrc currently has no way of seperating build-time and run-time dependencies or -dev packages, resulting in a larger prefix
+- Currently we have automated pruning of some basic things, but manual intervention is required to slim the package down to the minimum.

 # How to use it?

 Run make.package --help for details.

+# Future Goals?

+- Tarball install support (had it before, just need to add again)
+- Cross platform support for BSD/OSX/Haiku/Cygwin etc..
+(Linux is only supported right now, and non-x64 hasn't been tested)
+- Support for creating install images of a base system for use as a full distribution with pkgsrc as the package manager.
+- Better pruning for useless files in the prefix, and more re-usability for better compile times.